FK Austria Wien: Stadium

-Wien Derby
+Rivalries

-Austria Wien contests the Wien derby with Rapid Wien.
+Austria Wien contests the Vienna derby with Rapid Wien.
 The two clubs are two of the most supported and successful in the country, and are the only Austrian clubs to have never been relegated.
 They are two of the most culturally and socially significant clubs, both historically representing wider divisions in Viennese society.
 Both teams originate from Hietzing, the 13th district in the west of the city, but have since moved into different districts.
 Austria Wien is seen as a middle-class club, and before World War II, as part of the coffeehouse culture associated with the capital's intelligentsia.
 Rapid traditionally holds the support of the city's working class.
 The two clubs first met in a league championship match on 8 September 1911, a 4–1 victory for Rapid.
-The fixture is the most-played derby in European football after the Old Firm match in Glasgow and the Edinburgh Derby in Edinburgh, both in Scotland.
+The fixture is the most-played derby in European football after the Old Firm match in Glasgow and the Edinburgh derby in Edinburgh, both in Scotland.